junxit/us-congress-bills-114/derived/amendments.md

 ### 6 U.S.C. § 321d

-> by striking “in the event of” and inserting “for events, threats, and incidents involving”;
+> by striking “in the event of” and inserting “for events, threats, and incidents involving”; and

 | | |
 |---|---|